carboni-rob/privasee-exercise/README.md

 or register with an email and password.
 If logging in is prevented by Auth0, please email carboni@robertocarboni.it

+## Disclaimer

+This code is the work of the Author (Roberto Carboni) in collaboration with Anthropic's Claude using the Sonnet 3.5 model.

 ## Prerequisites

 - Node.js (v16 or higher)